Love, Simon is a good coming-of-age movie about the complicated love story of a young closeted gay man.

-Starring Nick Robinson (Simon), Jennifer Garner and Josh Duhamel, I particularly appreciate how well written and well cast the story is.
-I now think that a part of me had probably been waiting for a good teen movie that was different enough from all the others I’d loved before – and this one happens to to tick the boxes.
+Starring Nick Robinson (Simon), Jennifer Garner and Josh Duhamel, I particularly appreciate how well written and cast the story is.
+I now think that a part of me had probably been waiting for a good teen movie that was different enough from all the others I’d loved before (not a deliberate reference to Netflix teen movie hit To All The Boys I’ve Loved Before (2018) – and this one happens to tick the boxes.

-It could very well be the sunshine that made everything appear so beautiful but the film’s location was actually a highlight thanks to all that light and colour.
-Director Greg Berlanti’s film deals well with a good amount of the challenges that come with being a teenager (gay or not) in high school, in America and he does this without delving too much into the darker aspects.
-This is a drama / comedy / romance after all.
+It could very well be the sunshine that made everything appear so beautiful but the film’s location was actually a highlight, thanks to all that light and colour.
+Director Greg Berlanti’s movie deals well with a good amount of the challenges that come with being a teenager (gay or not) in high school in America.
+And he does this without delving too much into the darker aspects.
+This is a drama/comedy/romance after all.

-Performance-wise, Robinson and the rest of the cast do a good job in their roles, including the annoying character who I’m sure I found quite annoying because his character was supposed to be annoying within the story.
-I know this to be true because he became less and less annoying as others within the story found him less obnoxious as the story went on.
+Performance-wise, Robinson and the rest of the cast do a good job in their roles, including the annoying character who I’m sure I found especially irritating because he was supposed to be.
+The good news is that he does eventually become less so, both to me and everyone else in the story.

 I write all the above to say that I’m a fan of Love, Simon because it’s well done.
 I also love what it means for representation.
 Watch it because it’s good and ‘feel good’.